navi-da/yolo/explanation.md

 ```
 services:
-  backend:
+  yolo-backend:
     # ...
     ports:
       - "5000:5000"
     networks:
-      - yolo-network
+      - yolo-net

-  client:
+  yolo-client:
     # ...
     ports:
       - "3000:3000"
     networks:
-      - yolo-network
+      - yolo-net

-  mongodb:
+  yolo-mongo:
     # ...
     ports:
       - "27017:27017"
     networks:
-      - yolo-network
+      - yolo-net

 networks:
-  yolo-network:
+  yolo-net:
+    name: yolo-net
     driver: bridge
+    attachable: true

 ```
 In this configuration, the backend container is mapped to port 5000 of the host, the client container is mapped to port 3000 of the host, and mongodb container is mapped to port 27017 of the host.
-All containers are connected to the yolo-network bridge network.
+All containers are connected to the yolo-net bridge network.

 ## 4. Docker Compose Volume Definition and Usage
 The Docker Compose file includes volume definitions for MongoDB data storage.
 The relevant section is as follows:

-yaml

 ```
+yolo-mongo:
+  # ...
   volumes:
-  mongodata:  # Define Docker volume for MongoDB data
+    - type: volume
+      source: yolo-data
+      target: /data/db

+volumes:
+  yolo-data:
     driver: local

 ```
-This volume, mongodb_data, is designated for storing MongoDB data.
-It ensures that the data remains intact and is not lost even if the container is stopped or deleted.

 ## 5. Git Workflow to achieve the task

 To achieve the task the following git workflow was used:

-1. Fork the repository from the original repository.
+Fork the repository from the original repository.
-2. Clone the repo: `git@github.com:Maubinyaachi/yolo-Microservice.git`
-3. Create a .gitignore file to exclude unnecessary     files and directories from version control.
-4. Added Dockerfile for the client to the repo:
+Clone the repo using `git clone https://github.com/navi-da/yolo.git` Modify the Dockerfile for the backend
 `git add client/Dockerfile`
+Committed the changes:
+`git commit -m "Update backend Dockerfile"`
-5. Add Dockerfile for the backend to the repo:
+Add Dockerfile for the client
 `git add backend/dockerfile`
-6. Committed the changes:
+Committed the changes:
-`git commit -m "Added Dockerfiles"`
+`git commit -m "Update client Dockerfile"`
-7. Added docker-compose file to the repo:
+Modify docker-compose file in the repo:
+`git add docker-compose.yaml`
+Committed the changes:
+`git commit -m "Modify docker-compose"`
+Update the MONGO_URI in the backend server file
-`git add docker-compose.yml`
+`git add backend/server.js`
-8. Committed the changes:
+Committed the changes:
-`git commit -m "Added docker-compose file"`
+`git commit -m "Update backend server file"`
-9. Pushed the files to github:
+Update README.md
+`git add README.md`
+Committed the changes:
+`git commit -m "Update README with setup instructions"` Push changes to github:
-`git push `
+`git push`

-10. Built the client and backend images:
+Built the client and backend images:
-`docker compose build`
+`docker build -t yolo_client:v1.0.0 . `
+`docker build -t yolo_backend:v1.0.2 .`
+Tag the images
+`docker tag yolo_client:v1.0.0 navida/yolo_client:v1.0.0`
+`docker tag yolo_backend:v1.0.2 navida/yolo_backend:v1.0.2`
-11. Pushed the built imags to docker registry:
+Pushed the built imags to Docker Hub
 `docker compose push`
-12. Deployed the containers using docker compose:
-`docker compose up`

-13. Created explanation.md file and modified it as the commit messages in the repo will explain.